 Over the last thirty or so years, since my first excursion to Norway to photograph Royal Marines on annual winter deployment, I have consumed a great variety of rations but this one from Russia is a first for me.

-As those who have read my 40-plus articles in the Marching Ammo series in COMBAT & SURVIVAL Magazine (a title currently in limbo while the Receivers wind up the affairs of the company which quietly purchased it late last year) will be aware, I quite enjoy sampling the the culinary delights of ration packs issued to troops on exercises and deployments.
+As those who have read my 40-plus articles in the Marching Ammo series in COMBAT & SURVIVAL Magazine (a title placed in limbo while the Receivers wound up the affairs of the company which quietly purchased it late 2017) will be aware, I quite enjoy sampling the the culinary delights of ration packs issued to troops on exercises and deployments.
 For example, when covering the initial deployments of the NATO eFP (enhanced Forward Presence) battlegroups in the Baltic defensive shield last year I picked up and taste-tested the latest packs issued to troops in the field by Canada, Estonia, Germany, Latvia, Lithuania and the Netherlands.

 Having sampled the field food issued to troops facing up to the threat of further westward expansionism by President Putin – who in 2014 flexed his muscles by annexing Crimea and supporting insurrection in eastern Ukraine – when offered a Russian ration pack by Dean of Partisan Supplies (Facebook link) through Andy of East West Trading it seemed only fair to check out what keeps the Russian Bear marching.
 Just like most NATO military nations who produce ration packs refined to suit their soldiers’ taste preferences, the Russians do likewise and produce a variety of menus providing sufficient foodstuffs and ancillaries to keep a soldier functioning at top performance for 24 hours in the field.Just like the British, the Russians supply a full day’s worth of foodstuffs in the one outer cardboard carton and size-wise the two are remarkably similar though the UK ORP (Operational Ration Pack) is about 15% deeper than the IRP or Individual Ration Pack.
 In Russian it is called ИНДИВИДУАЛЬНЫЙ РАЦИОН ПИТАНИЯ, or INDIVIDUAL’NYY RATSION PITANIYA if using Latin characters, and seven menu variations are provided in a brown outer cardboard carton containing seven packs.